mjongerh/KrangleBoard/STLfiles/readme.md

 - The connecting part where an M3 bolt and nuts connects the different sections is a bit too small.
 When applying force to screw it tight, two layers of the print slightly came loose.
 It is still functional and I don't consider it broken, but it would be nicer if it was a bit stronger.
+- without LA correction, the sockets for the stabs didn't print perfectly.
+So quite some post-print surgery had to be performed to make them fit well.
+One socket was lost in the process.